aerdanb/XDG_CONFIG_HOME/README.md

-# Arboricultura
+# My config files
-Traduzioni in italiano di testi sull'arboricoltura urbana e non solo
+Some config files in ~/.config/